SamagraX-Stencil/stencil-docs/docs/pages/downtimePage.md

 ## Description

-The `DowntimePage` molecule consists of the following elements:
+The `DowntimePage` consists of the following elements:

 - Contact Us button to contact support during downtime.
 - Try Again button to refresh the tab.